mawbster/Navbar-module/README.md

     <li>importing google fonts</li>
 <ul>

-<p>Created my own version of the code for adjustments and prictise and possible use in future projects.</p>
+<p>Created my own version of the code for adjustments and practise and possible use in future projects.</p>